 Compared with buying a single-family home or townhouse, purchasing a condominium can be more complicated.
 That’s because condo financing may be subject to restrictions, depending on the property, and whether it’s a warrantable vs. nonwarrantable condo.

-A warrantable condo is one that meets the guidelines of federally backed mortgage corporations Fannie Mae and Freddie Mac.
+A warrantable condo is one that meets Fannie Mae and Freddie Mac guidelines.
 A condo is deemed nonwarrantable when lenders determine that it’s too risky of an investment, based on factors such as whether the building or community has too much commercial space or allows short-term rentals.

 If you’re interested in a government-backed loan, the Federal Housing Administration keeps a searchable database of FHA-approved condo projects.
 You also can request a customized condo report with a list of projects approved by the Department of Veterans Affairs.